otrocadev/budget-calculator/README.md

 ## 🏗️ Things to improve
 - [ ] Better mobile compatibility.
 - [ ] Better UI, such as the listed budget cards, addapting better depending on the lenght of the information
+- [ ] Feature: Being able to delete the current budgets from the UI